LCSB-BioCore/COBREXA.jl/docs/src/advanced/2_custom_model.md

 # Working with custom models

-It often happens that the intuitive representation of your data does not really match what is supported by the given COBRA package.
+It may happen that the intuitive representation of your data does not really match what is supported by a given COBRA package.
 COBREXA.jl attempts to avoid this problem by providing a flexible framework for containing any data structure that can, somehow, represent the constraint-based model.

 The task of having such a polymorphic model definition can be split into 2